 - The Roomba i7 will clean carpets better than the Roomba 960 with its more powerful carpet mode.

 - The Roomba i7 can be upgraded to have Self Disposal by purchasing a Clean Base station.

-- The Roomba i7 has a longer battery life of 2 hours, 45 minutes longer than the 960.
+- The Roomba i7 has a longer battery life of 120 minutes, 45 minutes longer than the 960s run time.

 9. Overview of Main Similarities